When to call an attorney for planning and zoning issues

 - When justifying an impact fee, exaction, or dedication for development costs (see Land Use Series “Property Taking, Types and Analysis”).

-- When encountering questions or resident complaints about complying with the Open Meeting Act.
+- When encountering questions or resident complaints about complying with the Open Meetings Act.

 - When facing an extreme position such as, “All zoning is an unconstitutional taking of my property rights,” or “I’m not subject to zoning because my land is patented land.”